 - Sauté onions in oil and butter - Melt the butter in a large skillet over medium heat.
 Add the oil, onions and jalapenos, and fry until translucent.

 - Cook the potatoes till melt-in-your-mouth tender - Add the potatoes and mix with the spice mixture.
 Cook the potatoes over medium heat adding a little broth as needed so that the potatoes cook in the most concentrated sauce possible.
 Cover the skillet as needed.
-Stir occasionally to ensure even distribution of heat and also to make sure that the potatoes don't burn.
-Continue simmering the potatoes until all the broth has been added and a fork cuts through the potatoes easily about 10-12 minutes.
+Stir occasionally to ensure even distribution of heat and to make sure that the potatoes don't burn.
+Continue simmering the potatoes until all the broth has been added and a fork easily cuts through the potatoes - about 10-12 minutes.

 - Add the shrimp - Add the shrimp and stir.
 The shrimp are done when they are clearly opaque and look plump and juicy - about 3-5 minutes.
 Taste and add more salt, if needed.